 Sew-on patches can be attached to any clothing material that is soft enough for a needle to pass through, like cotton, polyester, denim, leather (depending on thickness), wool, or any articles like shirts, jackets, jeans, hats, and backpacks.

 Iron-on or heat press patches are quick and easy long-term solutions to attach a patch on textile articles.
 Heat sensitive glue is applied at the back of the patches, which will melt on to the article when an iron is applied from the top.
 Use a piece of cotton cloth to cover the top of the patch (design side) and press the iron on top, and the heat will melt the glue at the back of the patch onto the article or garment, and the patch will be securely glued.
 Iron-on patches can also sustain frequent washing.
 This attachment works best on garments and textile-based surfaces.
+Read this comprehensive article if you want learn how to iron on patches.

-Velcro (hook or loop) attachment is perfect if you want to frequently replace your patches with other patches that you have.
+Velcro (hook and loop) attachment is perfect if you want to frequently replace your patches with other patches that you have.
 These patches are perfect for uniforms for military, law enforcement, and fire departments.
 These are hook and loop fasteners.
 Usually, the loop side is sewn on to the garment or article, and the hook side is sewed on to the patch backing.
 This allows you to change the patches as many times as you want to.

 Magnetic backing is great for patches used as a promotional giveaway and is excellent to attach to the refrigerator, cars, or metal surfaces.
 These can be removed at any time and can be put back again.
 Magnetic patches are also water-resistant, and it won’t affect the patches if they are exposed to water.